 This project puts a few unlikely faces to hunger and poverty.
-Through photos, video interviews and testimonials, Witness to Hunger spotlights a hidden category of people living in poverty: The new suburban poor, middle class or formerly middle class families, and many children, who currently find themselves hungry for sustenance and understanding.
+Through photos, video interviews, testimonials, and an interactive public mural, ProMedica: Revealing Hunger spotlights a hidden category of people living in poverty: The new suburban poor, middle class or formerly middle class families, as well as many children who find themselves hungry for sustenance and understanding.

-Our Witness to Hunger participants captured the emotions of living with hunger.
+Each ProMedica: Revealing Hunger participant captured the emotions of living with hunger.
 When you can't afford proper nutrition, or simply lack access to fresh fruits and vegetables, an array of health problems can add to the struggle.

-Please read more about our nine participating Witness to Hunger photographers, view their photo galleries, and watch their personal journeys through video interviews.
+Please read more about our nine participating ProMedica: Revealing Hunger photographers, view their photo galleries, and watch their personal journeys through video interviews.

-Witness to Hunger is partially about raising awareness: To inform others about the hunger issue affecting many of our community members.
+ProMedica: Revealing Hunger is partially about raising awareness and to inform others about the hunger issue affecting many of our community members.
 It is also a call for swift and meaningful action to ensure each of our citizens has access to the nutritious, affordable food they deserve.

-The message from Witness to Hunger continues to live on through community discussion.
+The message from ProMedica: Revealing Hunger continues to live on.
 ProMedica will provide regular updates about the fight against hunger here in Toledo, as well as on the regional, state and national level.
-Select images from Witness To Hunger will travel to Washington D.C. in 2014, where it will support our Come to the Table Summit with The Alliance Against Hunger, encouraging other healthcare organizations to also address hunger as a health issue, and federal legislators to protect food-related programs and policies.
+In the winter of 2014, ProMedica Revealing Hunger traveled to Washington D.C., where it supported our national Come to the Table Summit with the Alliance to End Hunger, encouraging other healthcare organizations to also address hunger as a health issue, and federal legislators to protect food-related programs and policies.
+From there, the exhibit traveled to the Ohio Arts Council's Riffe Gallery, and select participants spoke about their experiences with a new audience of state policy makers and stakeholders.
+Now a traveling exhibit across northwest Ohio and southeast Michigan, the project continues to initiate conversation and inspire change.

-Should you feel compelled to participate in the local movement, please see what our community partners are doing to make a difference.
+Should you feel compelled to participate in the local movement, please see what our community partners are doing to make a difference, and be sure to check out Juleeon's Mural.

 "We'll split our meals for the last week of the month," Carlena said.
 "While some of us have sandwiches, others might have soup or canned vegetables, whatever is available."